MichaelRomeroJr/predictive_models_app/README.md

 ## Experiment with Models

-4 different predictive models available to predict future matchups (games) or back test historical data (seasons).
+4 different predictive models available to predict future matchups (games) or back test historical data (seasons) of international soccer matches.

 Choose prediction method (games/season) and the output is displayed with a data visualization.